visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 Specific Behavior
 """""""""""""""""

-By default, the first time tag filtering is enabled, only the ``Standard`` tag is selected.
+By default, the first time tag filtering is enabled, only the ``Default`` tag is selected.
 All other times tag filtering is enabled, it will retain the tag selection from when it was disabled.

 When a new color table is created, it will inherit the tags from the color table it is based on.